hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/openai/popup.md

    ```

 This revised solution addresses the limitations and provides a more appropriate and complete test framework.
 Remember to adjust the tests to accurately reflect the actual functionality of your JavaScript code.
-Real AngularJS or JavaScript applications are more complex and will need considerably more sophisticated testing frameworks and strategies, potentially involving UI interaction or browser automation.
+Real AngularJS or JavaScript applications are more complex and will need considerably more sophisticated testing frameworks and Startegies, potentially involving UI interaction or browser automation.
 Remember to also account for the specifics of AJAX calls or API interactions, where needed.